molinfo-vienna/CDPKit/Doc/Sphinx/Source/installation.rst

 Installers for macOS (DMG-file, Apple Silicon processors only), Linux x86_64 (self-extracting archive) and Windows 10 (graphical installer based on `NSIS <https://nsis.sourceforge.io/Download>`_) can be downloaded from the `Releases <https://github.com/molinfo-vienna/CDPKit/releases>`_ page of the `CDPKit GitHub repository <https://github.com/molinfo-vienna/CDPKit>`_.
+These installer packages will provide everything CDPKit has to offer which comprises:

+- Command line tools and GUI-based applications
+- CDPL binaries for dynamic linking
+- CDPL binaries for static linking
+- CDPL C++ header files
+- CDPL Python bindings
+- CDPL Python examples
+- Offline CDPKit documentation

-The installers also provide the external dependencies of CDPKit (except system libraries).
-Thus, after finishing the installation process, no additional software packages have to be installed.
+The installers incorporate and install all external dependencies of CDPKit.
+Thus, after finishing the installation process, no additional software packages need to be installed.

 .. note::